 Product or service training – this includes all trainings related to the delivery of business services

 Sales of gift cards or prepaid debit cards

 a.
 Customer Dealings.
 Seller understands and agrees that Buyer may without notice to Seller extend the due dates of installment payments due or to become due under any Contract, amend any Contract by agreement with the Customer or otherwise deal with the Customer in whatever manner Buyer deems reasonable and appropriate, without affecting Seller’s obligations to Buyer under this Agreement.

 c.
 Changes to Buyer Policy.
-Seller understands and agrees that Buyer reserves the right from time to time to change its policy regarding its purchase of Contracts in Buyer’s sole discretion.
-Seller therefore understands and agrees that Seller has no right to rely on any Contract being purchased by Buyer.
-The temporary or permanent discontinuance of the purchases of Contracts shall not affect the terms of this Agreement that apply to previously purchased Contracts.
+Seller understands and agrees that Buyer reserves the right from time to time to (1) change its policy regarding its purchase of Contract, and/or (2) to decline to purchase any Contract or group of contracts, in Buyer’s sole discretion.

 d.
 Survival of Warranties.
 All agreements, representations, and warranties made herein shall survive the execution and delivery of this Agreement and all transactions contemplated hereunder.

 e.
 No Waiver.
 No failure or delay by either party in the exercise of any power, right or privilege hereunder shall operate as a waiver thereof, nor shall any single or partial exercise of any such power, right, or privilege preclude other or further exercise thereof or of any other right, power, or privilege.
 All rights and remedies existing under this Agreement are cumulative to, and not exclusive of, any rights or remedies otherwise available.